gonzalo-bulnes/burlesque/README.md

 :-------------|:-----------
-action        | To search for `Burlesque::Role` that are associated with the same action. not_action    | To search for `Burlesque::Role` that are not associated with the same action. resource      | To search for `Burlesque::Role` that are linked to a resource in question not_resource  | To search for `Burlesque::Role` that are not linked to a resource in question
+action        | To search for `Burlesque::Role` that are associated with the same action. not_action    | To search for `Burlesque::Role` that are not associated with the same action. resource      | To search for `Burlesque::Role` that are linked to a resource in question. not_resource  | To search for `Burlesque::Role` that are not linked to a resource in question.

 Example: